 Most instrument specialists find themselves in the important and satisfying role of trainer from time to time and for some it will become their full-time work, with its own field of expertise.
-All trainers need to develop competencies to become a good trainer.
+All trainers need an appreciation of the attributes of to develop competencies to become a good trainer.